koyacolab/KERNEL/README.md

 Basics:

-Pipeline utilizes XGBoost and CatBoost for the yield regression task, and stacked them finally by LinearRegression for the final yield forecasting.
+Pipeline utilizes XGBoost and CatBoost for the crop yield regression task, and stacked them finally by LinearRegression for the final yield forecasting.

 Pipeline use initial XGBoost with added random noise feature to detect and drop low impact features.